-Vegan Naan Bread is an Indian flatbread.
-It’s soft, pillowy and airy with the perfect chew!!
+You'll love my Easy Vegan Naan Recipe.
+It's an Indian flatbread that's soft, pillowy and airy with the perfect chew!!
 Just like your favourite Indian Restaurant!
 It’s made with yeast and vegan yoghurt and is Dairy free and egg free.
 Top with garlic butter and serve with curries, soup or with your favourite dip.
-Makes a great pizza and wrap too.
+Makes great pizza!
 Freeze the dough for fresh Vegan Naan any time!

 - 1 cup warm water

 - 1/3 cup vegan yoghurt, (I used Silk Plain unsweetened coconut yoghurt)

 - 1 teaspoon salt

 - 1 teaspoon baking powder

 - 1/2 teaspoon cumin

 - 1/2 cup fresh herbs, finely chopped ( I used cilantro and parsley) (optional)